soxueren/atsd/api/meta/metric/series.md

 ## Description

 Returns a list of **series** for the metric.
-Each series contains entity name and optional series tags.
+Each series is identified with metric name, entity name, and optional series tags.

 ## Request